magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist-Fedora.md

 # RPM

+greenclip was downloaded using the https://github.com/erebe/greenclip/releases and put in ~/.local/bin Qtile config is already modified to use it

 sudo dnf install code did not work, rpm was downloaded and installed from website

 Fredi was installed using rpm download